Syfy Insider Exclusive

 The Twilight Zone Season 1 Episode 3: "Replay"

 The premise of “Replay” feels the most like a classic episode of The Twilight Zone but its setting makes it feel painfully modern.
-It's a combination which makes “Replay” one of the most powerful of the entire season, not because it's really weird but because it feels weirdly real.
+It's this combination that makes “Replay” one of the most powerful of the entire first season of Peele's installment, not because it's really weird but because it feels weirdly real.

 No matter what episode you're watching, you're always in for a good time inside The Twilight Zone.
-You can visit when episodes of the new series air on Wednesday nights at 9 Eastern.
+Peele's reimagining can also be viewed on the official SYFY app.